APA Style Guide

 - Format:

-Author, A. A. (Year, Month Day of publication) Title of article.
-Title of newspaper, URL - Note:
+Author, A. A. (Year, Month Day of publication).
+Title of article.
+Title of Publication, URL - Note:

-If the article is from print newspaper, include the pages in place of the URL. - Example:
+If the article is from print newspaper, include the section and page range in place of the URL. - Example:

 Books & e-books